mayurit83/json-tree-visualizer/README.md

-🧩 JSON Tree Visualizer
+🌳 JSON Tree Visualizer

-An interactive web app built with React Flow to visualize JSON data in a simple and clear tree structure.
+An interactive web app that helps you visualize JSON data as a clean and colorful tree structure.
-You can paste any JSON, view it as a connected tree, search by path, and explore using zoom and pan options.
-It also supports dark mode, reset, and download features for better usability.

-🌐 Live Demo: [Add your deployed link here]
+Built with React and React Flow, this tool makes it easy to explore, search, and understand any JSON file in a visual way.

 ✨ Features
-Main Features
+✅ Core Features

-📝 Paste or type JSON data directly into the text area
+JSON Input & Validation: Paste or type your JSON data and check if it’s valid.

-🚫 Validates JSON and shows error if input is invalid

-🌳 Visualize JSON structure in a tree format using React Flow

-🎨 Different colors for each type of node:
+Generate Tree: One click to create a complete visual tree structure.

+Color-Coded Nodes:

-🔵 Objects: Blue or purple
+🔵 Objects: Blue or purple shade

-🟢 Arrays: Green
+🟢 Arrays: Green shade

-🟠 Primitive values: Orange or yellow
+🟠 Primitives: Orange or yellow shade

-🔍 Search by JSON path (like $.user.address.city or items[0].name)
+Search by JSON Path: Example → $.user.address.city or items[0].name

-🧭 Automatically highlights and centers the matched node
+Highlight & Pan: Automatically highlights and centers the matched node.

-💬 Shows “Match found” or “No match found” message
+Search Result Message: Shows “Match found” or “No match found”.

-Extra Features
+💡 Extra Features (Bonus)

-🌗 Dark and Light mode toggle
+🌗 Dark / Light Mode: Switch theme easily.

-♻️ Clear/Reset button to remove input or restore sample JSON
+🧹 Clear Button: Reset or clear JSON input quickly.

-📋 Click any node to copy its JSON path
+📋 Copy JSON Path: Click any node to copy its path.

-🖼 Download tree as an image
+📸 Download Tree: Save your visualization as an image (PNG).

-🔎 Zoom In / Zoom Out / Fit View controls

-🖱 Drag canvas to move around large trees
+🔍 Zoom & Pan Controls: Smoothly explore big JSON files.

-💡 Hover a node to view its path and value
+🖱️ Hover Info: Shows node path and value when you hover.

-🧾 Includes sample JSON for quick testing
+🧾 Sample JSON: Preloaded example for quick demo.

 🚀 Getting Started
-Requirements
+Prerequisites

+Make sure you have:

-Node.js (version 16 or newer)
+Node.js version 16 or higher

-npm or yarn
+npm or yarn installed

-Steps to Run
+Installation Steps
 # 1. Clone the repository
 git clone <your-repo-url>
-cd json-tree-visualizer
+cd json-tree-visualizer-main

 # 2. Install dependencies
 npm install

-# 3. Start the project
+# 3. Start the development server
 npm run dev

-Then open your browser and go to 👉 http://localhost:5173
+Open your browser and go to http://localhost:5173/

-To Build for Deployment
-npm run build

-The final build will be available in the dist folder.

-📖 How to Use
+🧭 How to Use

-Add JSON
+Enter JSON:
-Paste your JSON or use the sample provided.
+Paste or type your JSON data in the left input box.
-Click Generate Tree to visualize.

-Explore the Tree
-Each node represents a key or value from the JSON.
-Use zoom or drag to explore.
+(You can also use the preloaded sample.)

+Click “Generate Tree”:
+The JSON structure will appear on the right side as a connected node tree.

-Search by Path
+Search by JSON Path:
-Type a JSON path (like $.user.name) and press Enter.
+Example →

+$.user.name

+$.user.address.city

+$.items[0].name

-The matched node will highlight automatically.
+The matched node will be highlighted and centered.

-Interact with Nodes
+Interact with the Tree:

-Click to copy the node path
+Click on any node to copy its path.

-Hover to see details
+Hover to see its details.

+Use zoom and pan for navigation.

-Download the entire tree as an image
+Download your tree as an image.

-Theme Toggle
-Switch between Dark 🌙 and Light ☀️ modes anytime.
+Switch Theme:
+Toggle between light and dark mode from the top-right button.

 🎨 Node Colors
 Type	Color	Description
-Object	🔵 Blue/Purple	JSON objects {}
+Object	Blue / Purple	JSON objects {}
-Array	🟢 Green	JSON arrays []
+Array	Green	JSON arrays []
-Primitive	🟠 Orange/Yellow	Strings, numbers, booleans, null 🛠 Tech Stack
+Primitive	Orange / Yellow	Strings, numbers, booleans, null 🛠️ Tech Stack

-React 18 – Frontend framework
+React 18 – UI framework

-Vite – Build and development tool
+Vite – Fast build tool and dev server

-React Flow – Used for creating the tree visualization
+React Flow – For node-based visualization

-HTML-to-Image – Used for exporting as image
+HTML-to-Image – To export visualization as image

-CSS / Tailwind – Styling and layout
+CSS3 – Styling with gradients and animations

-📂 Folder Structure
+📂 Project Structure
-json-tree-visualizer/
+json-tree-visualizer-main/
 ├── src/
 │   ├── components/
-│   │   ├── CustomNode.jsx       # Node component
+│   │   ├── CustomNode.jsx       # Custom React Flow node
 │   │   └── CustomNode.css       # Node styling
 │   ├── utils/
-│   │   └── jsonToTree.js        # JSON parsing logic
+│   │   └── jsonToTree.js        # JSON to tree conversion logic
-│   ├── App.jsx                  # Main app component
+│   ├── App.jsx                  # Main component
-│   ├── App.css                  # Styling
+│   ├── App.css                  # Main styles
-│   ├── main.jsx                 # Entry point
+│   ├── index.css                # Global styles
-│   └── index.css                # Global styles
+│   └── main.jsx                 # Entry point
-├── index.html                   # HTML template
+├── index.html                   # Root HTML file
 ├── package.json                 # Scripts and dependencies
-├── vite.config.js               # Vite config
+├── package-lock.json
 └── README.md                    # Documentation

-🌐 Deployment
-Vercel
+📦 Build for Production
 npm run build
-vercel --prod

-Netlify
-npm run build
-# Upload the dist folder to Netlify

-GitHub Pages

-Update the base path in vite.config.js

-Build and push:

-npm run build
-git add dist -f
-git commit -m "Deploy"
-git subtree push --prefix dist origin gh-pages
+All optimized files will be created inside the dist/ folder, ready for deployment.

 🎯 Example JSON Paths
 {